puneetjain91/Assginment-1/README.md

 # Assginment-1
+This modular approach ensures the project is scalable, reusable, and adheres to best practices

-### Creating Part 1 and Part2  Terraform Directory Structure with AKS modules
+### Creating Part 1 and Part2  Terraform Directory Structure with Azure modules

 Terraform/
 ├── main.tf                # Entry point for the Terraform code